 County recycling collection services are provided through County contracts with private recycling collection firms.
-The County provides recycling collection services to approximately 172,000 households.
+The County provides recycling collection services to approximately 175,000 households.
 There are more households receiving recycling collection service than trash collection service due to some municipalities participating in the County's recycling program.

 In the southern rural areas of the County, residents contract directly with private collectors for refuse collection services.
-The County also provides two solid waste and recycling Convenience Centers (drop-off facilities) at Missouri Avenue and Brown Station Road.
-The County is considering the addition of two convenience centers, one to be located in the northern part of the County and the other in the southern area of the County.
+The County also provides two solid waste and recycling Convenience Centers (homeowner drop-off facilities) at Missouri Avenue and Brown Station Road.
+The County's DoE, RRD, plans on pursuing the concept, design and construction of a convenience center, to be located in the northern part of the County and major improvements to the Brown Station Road Convenience Center during this planning period.